 In retirement, Jerry enjoyed spending time attending his grandchildren’s 4-H and school events, often traveling across the state.
 He was also very creative with woodworking, making all the grandkids very elaborate train sets, that they cherish to this day.
 In 2012, he got the opportunity of a lifetime to go hunting for moose in Alaska with his son.
 He also enjoyed camping and fishing with family.

 Jerry is survived by his wife, Mildred; children: Patricia (Horton), husband, Stan; Wayne, wife Laurie; grandchildren: Garrett Horton, wife Katie; Brent Horton, Shay Horton, Blake Lewis, Megan Lewis, great-grandchild, Jack Horton; and sister Linda Freese and family.
 He is preceded in death by his parents and his brother, Melvin.

 Memorials may be made to Stagecoach Museum, PO Box 367, Lusk, WY 82225; or to the donor’s choice.

-To send flowers to Jerald 'Jerry' Bruce Lewis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jerald 'Jerry' Bruce Lewis, please visit our floral store.